Here’s how to evaluate or measure your sales productivity:

 - Focus on quality leads.

-1. Implement a shadowing program.
+1. Implement a sales team shadowing program

 Department goals are typically at odds.
 For example, sales teams are pushed to have conversations while support teams are pushed to end conversations.
 Thus, opportunities are thus missed and communication is unclear, resulting in lower productivity.